 consist of a faculty or head delegate and a number of delegates.
 You do not need to be part of a delegation to attend MainMUN, we accept single delegates as well.
 All delegates sign up through our regular application form (please state the name of your delegation in the provided field in the form).

 The Faculty is the head of a group delegation that is attending MainMUN.
-Faculties usually do not take part as delegates as they are usually teachers, supervisors or chaperones and therefore pay a reduced fee.
+Faculties usually do not take part as delegates as they are usually teachers, supervisors or chaperones and therefore don’t pay a fee.
 They need to sign up through our regular form and provide a full list of their delegation members.
-If their delegation has members under the age of 18 faculties as well as the under-age delegates must fill out a consent form, which is found under General Info.
+If their delegation has members under the age of 18 faculties as well as the under-age delegates must fill out a consent form (which will be distributed on time).

 A Head Delegate is the coordinator of a group delegation.
 He or she will be attending the conference as a delegate as well and is our contact for the group.
 The Head Delegate will pay the regular delegate’s fee and sign up through the normal application form.

 The Rules of Procedure (RoP) are the rules that apply during the committee sessions.
 These rules are handed to the delegates before the conference.
 Every delegate is kindly asked to take a look at the RoPs as preparation for the conference.
-Furthermore, there will be a RoP-workshop on Thursday afternoon where the rules are explained by our team.
+For preparation, we will provide additional material and a time slot to ask questions on Friday afternoon.